Previous Winners

 4. Wider media coverage engendered (e.g., articles in university newspapers)

-5. Overall BUCS Points Standings (QN)
+5. Overall Points Standings (QN)

-1. Your club’s final team placement (based on total BUCS points won at the end of the season)
+1. Your club’s final team placement (based on total points won at the end of the season)

 6. Overall Team Championships Standings (QN)